alycialee/beyond-scale-language-data-diversity/notes/data_qualaity_as_div_and_alignment.md

-# Data Quality as Data Diversity + Data Alignment
+# Data Quality as Data Diversity/Coverage + Data Alignment

 Goal: Design a robust & thorough metric for data quality that causes better data selection and thus better data.

+Note: we propose to change cross diversity coefficient to be called now the coverage coefficient.

 # Proposal
 Recall essential goal: design a metric that increases test performance.